plone/volto/docs/source/blocks/settings.md

 ## Common block options

 It is a common pattern to use the block configuration to allow customization of a block's behavior or to provide block-specific implementation of various Volto mechanisms.
-Some of these "common" options are:
+Some of these common options are described in the following sections.

 ### `blockHasValue`